araobp/unity-excavator/doc/ChromaKey.md

 # Chroma key

-Note: This screen shot is not a good example, because the green back used for this shot is a temporary one (a cutting board).
+Note: This screen shot is not a good example, because the green back used for this shot is a temporary one (a green cutting board).
 I should have purchased a green back from Amazon.

 ![screenshot](./chromakey.png)